Anj4li/Neural-Networks-And-Deep-Learning/README.md

+# Neural-Networks-And-Deep-Learning
-This course introduces deep neural network models and explores applications of these models.
+- This course introduces deep neural network models and explores applications of these models.